 Focus and Scope

-Journal of Counseling, Education and Society ISSN: 2716-4896 (Print), ISSN 2716-4888 (Electronic) is a peer-reviewed journal and scientific journal publish by Indonesian Institute for Counseling, Education and Theraphy.
-Journal of Counseling, Education and Society a multi-disciplinary, peer-refereed open-access international journal which has been established for the dissemination of state-of-the-art knowledge in the field of education, teaching, development, instruction, educational projects and innovations, learning methodologies and new technologies in education and learning and social sciences.
+Journal of Counseling, Education and Society a peer-refereed open-access international journal that has been established for the dissemination of state-of-the-art knowledge in the field of education, teaching, development, instruction, educational projects and innovations, learning methodologies, and new technologies in education and learning and social sciences.

 - Open Submissions